team-test-dummies/DeveloperPizza/src/main/java/com/revature/model/README.md

 # API Models

->What is a Model?
->> Model classes 'serialize' the data that will  be received from the endpoints and the database.
+> Model classes 'serialize' the data that will  be received from the endpoints and the database.
 They are a representation of a record.